followmyutopia/devextreme-documentation/concepts/30 Data Layer/5 Data Layer/2 Reading Data/4 Grouping.md

-﻿In some cases, you may need to group data by certain criteria.
+In some cases, you may need to group data by certain criteria.
 An item of a grouped array is an object containing two fields:

 - **key** - a group key;
 - **items** - an array of items belonging to the group.